pedroluceena/pedroluceena/README.md

 ## Who am I

-He currently worked as a software developer at Eletronuclear as an Intern.
+I developed software for the nuclear power plant's control systems as a software developer intern at Eletronuclear.
 I'm in college, and I should finish soon.
 Currently, I want to pursue a career as a software engineer using [.NET](https://dotnet.microsoft.com/en-us/learn/dotnet/what-is-dotnet) I also program in JavaScript and know a little about [React](https://react.dev/).
 On the database side, I use [SQL Server](https://www.microsoft.com/en-us/sql-server/sql-server-downloads).
 I believe that the technologies I am learning are essential for a software engineer's career.
 I look forward to continuing to learn and develop in this area.
 I believe that the technologies I am learning are essential for a software engineer's career.
 I look forward to continuing to learn and develop in this area.